Dispersion relations of generalized one-dimensional phononic crystals: The generalized 1D phononic crystal

-where the matrix $\mathbf{A}$ is a $(2m) \times (2m)$ matrix with frequency dependent terms containing the stiffness, mass and inertia parameters of the waveguide.
-The vector $\mathbf{q}(x)$ represents the distributed external loads associated with any generalized forces acting over the waveguide, and hence $\mathbf{q}(x)$ only has entries in the last $m$ terms.
-It is interesting to visualize some examples of application and for that in Table \ref{tab01} the state--vector, the external forces and the matrix $\mathbf{A}$ are listed for several particular cases including classical and higher-order models for longitudinal, flexural and torsional waves, including an example of coupled flexural-torsional waves. \\
+The $\mathbf{A}$ matrix, sized $2m \times 2m$, encapsulates parameters which depend on frequency, reflecting the medium's stiffness, mass distribution, and rotational inertia properties.
+The vector $\mathbf{q}(x)$ models the spatially varying external forces applied to the system, with nonzero components confined exclusively to its lower half, corresponding to generalized force terms.
+To better understand the practical implications, Table \ref{tab01} presents explicit forms of the state vector, loading vector, and system matrix $\mathbf{A}$ for a variety of representative cases.
+These include traditional and advanced formulations describing wave propagation in longitudinal, bending, and torsional modes, along with a case study demonstrating coupling effects between flexural and torsional vibrations.\\

-A particularly illustrative demonstration of this approach can be observed in the comparison between the Euler-Bernoulli and Timoshenko beam models (refer to entries 5 and 6 in Table \ref{tab01}).
-Typically, the Timoshenko model is depicted in literature as a system of second-order partial differential equations concerning displacement and rotation, contrasting with the Euler-Bernoulli model, which is traditionally viewed as a classical fourth-order equation focusing on displacement exclusively.
-However, in this context, we'll adopt a unified approach for both models, augmenting the matrix $\mathbf{A}$ with additional terms to incorporate considerations for shear deformation and rotational inertia.\\
+A particularly illustrative demonstration of this approach appears when comparing the Euler-Bernoulli and Timoshenko beam models (refer to entries 5 and 6 in Table \ref{tab01}).
+Typically, the Timoshenko model is as a system of second-order partial differential equations concerning displacement and rotation, contrasting with the Euler-Bernoulli model, which is a classical fourth-order equation focusing on displacement exclusively.
+However, in this context, we will adopt a unified approach for both models, augmenting the matrix $\mathbf{A}$ with additional terms to incorporate considerations for shear deformation and rotational inertia.\\

-In the development of our approach, it becomes of special interest the dispersion relation of the host generalized beam, i.e. without scatterers, which somehow represents the unperturbed dispersion relation.
+In the development of our approach the dispersion relation of the host medium without scatterers, which represents the unperturbed dispersion relation is of interest.
 Considering Eq.~\eqref{eq001} in absence of external loads $\mathbf{q}(x)\equiv \mathbf{0}$, we can check for solutions of the form $\mathbf{u}(x) = \hat{\mathbf{u}} \, e^{i k x}$ leading to the following eigenvalue problem